 Drink enough water

 Keeping hydrated is one of life’s general tips, but it has a noticeable effect in the workplace.
-Keep a bottle of water on your desk so you have a constant supply and you’ll find it easier to get the recommended eight glasses a day into you!
-Tiredness can be caused by dehydration so if you’re feeling a little weary, perhaps it is water you need and not another coffee.
+Keep a bottle of water on your desk so you have a constant supply and you’ll find it easier to get the recommended eight glasses a day!
+Tiredness can be caused by dehydration so if you’re feeling a little weary, reach for the water bottle and not for another coffee.
 If you find water rather boring to drink, consider adding some cucumber or lemon to it to jazz it up a bit.

 Make your own lunch